Linking discrete and continuous models of cell birth and migration: Results

-To demonstrate that our observations for the \textit{Box} case are consistent across initial conditions, we compare the EA ABM and PDE dynamics for the \textit{Stripe} and \textit{Two stripes} initial conditions in Fig.~\ref{fig:stripesMel}.
-(See Supplementary Fig.~2 for the \textit{Offset rectangles} initial condition.)
+To demonstrate that our observations for the \textit{Box} case are consistent across initial conditions, we compare the EA ABM and PDE dynamics for the \textit{Stripe} and \textit{Two stripes} initial conditions in Fig.~\ref{fig:stripesMel}; Supplementary Fig.~7 presents results for the \textit{Offset rectangles} initial condition.
 In Fig.~\ref{fig:stripesMel}(a)--(d), the column-averaged PDE solution, i.e., the solution average over the $x$ variable, has a larger support than that of the EA ABM and does not exhibit oscillatory bands.
 (Comparing column averages is justified because both results are nearly uniform along the $x$-axis.)
 Nevertheless, the continuous solution closely approximates the EA ABM density, particularly in regions where the latter is high.
-After about $t = 25$ days, for example, the maximum pointwise difference between the column-averaged solutions is no more than $80$ cells/mm$^2$.
+For example, we find that the average pointwise error (over voxels where at least one of the EA ABM or PDE solution is non-zero) is equal to about $40$ cells/mm$^2$ at $t = 0$ days, $24$ cells/mm$^2$ at $t = 50$ days, $23$ cells/mm$^2$ at $t = 100$ days, and $23$ cells/mm$^2$ at $t = 150$ days (these correspond to roughly 10\%, 6\%, 6\%, and 6\% of the maximum cell density of $400$ cells/mm$^2$, respectively).
 Both solutions invade empty space in time, and the speed of this travelling wavefront appears to slow as cells become more diffuse.
 For the \textit{Two stripes} initial condition in Fig.~\ref{fig:stripesMel}(e)--(h), the ABM and PDE predict that cells move into the initially empty space between stripes to approach a characteristic profile also observed in the one-stripe case.
 The EA ABM model does not appear to form oscillatory bands in the interstripe region, corroborating our hypothesis that these bands are more likely to arise near the edge of the solution support.
+In this case, the average pointwise error between the continuous and discrete data is roughly 18\%, 11\%, 11\% and 11\% of the maximum cell density at $ t = 0, 50, 100,$ and $150$ days, respectively.